limichael97/Professional-README-Generator/Develop/readme.md

 * [Questions](#questions)

 # Installation
-das
+Download the repository from Github
 # Usage
+Open terminal, type "index.js" in the command line, answer the prompts then a README.ms will be generated

 Video tutorial:
 https://www.youtube.com/watch?v=__6ZOUeAde8
 # Contributing
-dfg
+Michael Li
 # Tests
-dfg
+Tests

 # Questions
-If you have any questions about the repo, open an issue or contact me directly at dfg.
+If you have any questions about the repo, open an issue or contact me directly at thisislimichael@gmail.com.
-You can find more of my work at [Github](https://github.com/dfg)
+You can find more of my work at [Github](https://github.com/limichael97)